 I. The Prelude – (could-have) -The guests file in, chat amongst each other, and wait for the ceremony to begin.
 This is a great time for candid shots; and an opportunity to make sure you have your settings right.

 II.
 The Processional – (Must-have) – The groom and the best man enter from the side, the bridesmaids and groomsmen walk up the aisle in pairs, the maid of honor enters alone, and the bride and her father (sometimes without) make their grand entrance.
-The most important shot is the bride’s entrance (as shown in the image above – Shot on a Canon 40D with a 50mm f1.4 Lens at 400 ISO, f/1.4 1/60), but the other entrances should not be neglected.
+The most important shot is the bride’s entrance, as shown in the image below.

 III.
 Hymn – (could-have) – The opening hymn is an important ceremonial moment, but not necessarily an important photography moment because an image of open-mouthed people can seem random and a bit ambiguous.
 In this moment, look for an individual singing passionately or find a creative angle.